 A fun, chuckle-a-minute script, Slacker’s Guide has lots of things: stoner humor, Millennial appeal – and zombie action (no kidding).
 Scoop this up now… or wait until you take another hit from your bong for creative inspiration.

 Fair warning though: act fast.
 This script might be picked up faster than a bag of Doritos in a stoner’s dorm.

 Budget: Mid to high.
 A few locations (dorm room, hallway, stairway, food store).
 Lots of zombies, three good buddies and some props.
 Although, if you’re packing weed, you’ve got one of the major props covered already.

-About the writer, James Barron: Newly discovered by STS (but already treasured), James can be reached at jbarron021 “AT” gmail
+About the writer, James Barron: James can be reached at jbarron021 “AT” gmail

 Read Slacker’s Guide to the Zombie Apocalypse (14 pages in PDF format)